wanderchicken/anon-integration-guide/README.md

 ### Module Structure

-All modules must be placed in the `@AnonIntegration` directory.
+All modules must be placed in the [projects](./projects) directory.
 This ensures consistent organization and easier maintenance of the codebase.

 ### Development Process